-\paragraph{AMASS} The Archive of Motion Capture as Surface Shapes (AMASS) dataset \cite{mahmood2019amass} is the largest open-source human motion dataset, which aggregates a number of mocap datasets, such as CMU, KIT and BMLrub, using a SMPL \cite{loper2015smpl, romero2017embodied} parametrization to obtain a human mesh.
+\paragraph{AMASS:} The Archive of Motion Capture as Surface Shapes (AMASS) dataset \cite{mahmood2019amass} is the largest open-source human motion dataset, which aggregates a number of mocap datasets, such as CMU, KIT and BMLrub, using a SMPL \cite{loper2015smpl, romero2017embodied} parametrization to obtain a human mesh.
 SMPL represents a human by a shape vector and joint rotation angles.
 The shape vector, which encompasses coefficients of different human shape bases, defines the human skeleton.
 We obtain human poses in 3D by applying forward kinematics to one human skeleton.
 In AMASS, a human pose is represented by 52 joints, including 22 body joints and 30 hand joints.
-Since we are interested in skeletal motion, we follow Wei \etal \cite{wei2020his} and discard the hand joints and the 4 static joints, leading to an 18-joint human pose.
+Since we are interested in skeletal motion, we follow \cite{wei2020his} and discard the hand joints and the 4 static joints, leading to an 18-joint human pose.
 Further, we also use BMLrub\footnote{Available at \url{https://amass.is.tue.mpg.de/dataset}.} (522 min. video sequence), as our test set as each sequence consists of one actor performing one type of action.
 All quantitative results are reported from this dataset.
 We consider motion sequences of 50 timepoints taking only every second frame.
 A single datapoint here hence consists of $54$ nodes, and $50$ timepoints.
 Forming $2700$ dimensional inputs.

-\paragraph{Human3.6M (H3.6M)} The H3.6M dataset \cite{ionescu2011latent, ionescu2013human3}, so called as it contains a selection of 3.6 million 3D human poses and corresponding images, consists of seven actors each performing 15 actions, such as walking, eating, discussion, sitting, and talking on the phone. \cite{martinez2017human, mao2019learning, 2020_Li} all follow the same training and evaluation procedure: training their motion prediction model on 6 (5 for train and 1 for cross-validation) of the actors, and use subject 5 as a heldout test set.
-In this work, we use our model trained on H3.6M to demonstrate qualitative results---shown in Figures \ref{fig:qualitative} and \ref{fig:samples}.
+\paragraph{Human3.6M (H3.6M):} The H3.6M dataset \cite{ionescu2011latent, ionescu2013human3}, so called as it contains a selection of 3.6 million 3D human poses and corresponding images, consists of seven actors each performing 15 actions, such as walking, eating, discussion, sitting, and talking on the phone. \cite{martinez2017human, mao2019learning, 2020_Li} all follow the same training and evaluation procedure: training their motion prediction model on 6 (5 for train and 1 for cross-validation) of the actors, and use subject 5 as a heldout test set.
+In this work, we use our model trained on H3.6M to demonstrate most of our qualitative results.